exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving `Propose`

 - If this `Propose` was requested, cancel the request.
-A list of nodes that may have all transactions mentioned in the `Propose` message should be copied from the `RequestState` before its deletion
+A list of nodes that should have all transactions mentioned in the `Propose` message should be copied from the `RequestState` before its deletion
 - If certain transactions from the `Propose` are not known, send `RequestTransactions` to the author of `Propose`